PavanRangani/docs/docs/prd/tax/tax-reminder-mail.md

 ## System Rule

-- When new financial year start, system send reminder mail to all admin user to create Tax returns for new year.
+- When new financial year start (on 1st January of each year), system send reminder mail to all admin user to create Tax returns for new year.
-- The system will create a tax return for the same legal entity that has the current year's tax return.
+- When admin clicks button in email, system creates a tax return of new year for all legal entities which has tax return available for last year.
+  - For example : //

 ## UX Rule